VINITYYT/VINITYYT.github.io/README.md

     My App <3

 #### INFO ABOUT ME
-    I am 16 i am a App Develper
+    I am 16 i am a App Developer
     i also try to make games
-    (am shti at it)
+    (am shit at it)
-    making apps is my specilty
+    making apps is my specialty
-    and i am a youtuber
+    and i am a YouTuber
     i want to get 200 subs by
     2025

 _______________________________________

-    So Um Thats It For Today
+    So Um That's It For Today